Desirae Krawczyk

 Desirae Marie Krawczyk (/ˈdɛzəreɪ ˈkrævtʃɪk/ DEZ-ər-ay-_-KRAV-chik, /pl/; born January 11, 1994) is an American professional tennis player who specializes in doubles.

-She has a career-high doubles ranking of world No. 7, achieved August 2024, and has won twelve doubles titles on the WTA Tour, including the WTA 1000 Canadian Open in 2024.
+She has a career-high doubles ranking of world No. 7, achieved in August 2024, and has won thirteen doubles titles on the WTA Tour, including the WTA 1000 Canadian Open in 2024.

-Krawczyk is a four-time Grand Slam champion in mixed doubles, having won the 2021 French and US Opens partnering Joe Salisbury, as well as the 2021 and 2022 Wimbledon Championships alongside Neal Skupski.
+Krawczyk is a four-time major champion in mixed doubles, having won the 2021 French and US Opens partnering Joe Salisbury, as well as the 2021 and 2022 Wimbledon Championships alongside Neal Skupski.
 She was also runner-up at the 2020 French Open in women's doubles, partnering Alexa Guarachi, and the pair were semifinalists at the 2021 US Open.

 Early and personal life

 Krawczyk is of Polish descent on her father's side, and of Filipino descent on her mother's side.

 As of 2020, she is in a relationship with Australian tennis player Andrew Harris.